gramineproject/graphene/Examples/lighttpd/README.md

 # Lighttpd Example

 This directory contains an example for running lighttpd in Graphene, including the Makefile and a template for generating the manifest.
-We tested lighttpd on Ubuntu 18.04.

 # Building lighttpd source